buildkite/agent-stack-k8s/README.md

   - Report failure to buildkite from controller?
   - Emit pod logs to buildkite?
 If agent isn't starting correctly
   - Retry?
+- How do use other plugins ?
+  - For now, none of the container of the pod seems running any plugin